Kalan-Lab/lsaBGC/README.md

 #### Rauf Salamzade - Kalan Lab, MMI UW-Madison

-*lsa*BGC is a software suite designed to provide a comprehensive set of functions for investigating and mining for biosynthetic gene cluster diversity across a focal lineage/taxa of interest after AntiSMASH based annotation.
+*lsa*BGC is a software suite designed to provide a comprehensive set of functions for investigating and mining for biosynthetic gene cluster diversity across a focal lineage/taxa of interest using AntiSMASH based annotation.

 ## Documentation